-The Company implemented a revised remuneration framework from 1 July 2021.
-Details of this framework, key policies and practices, remuneration arrangements of Key Management Personnel and the employment terms of executive Key Management Personnel are discussed in the Remuneration Report which can be found in our Annual Report.
-Details of the Company's long term incentive plan, which provides for equity-based remuneration, are also set out in the Remuneration Report.
+Details of the Group's remuneration framework, key policies and practices, remuneration arrangements of Key Management Personnel and the employment terms of executive Key Management Personnel are discussed in the Remuneration Report which can be found in our Annual Report.
+Details of the Company's long-term incentive plan, which provides for equity-based remuneration, are also set out in the Remuneration Report.